Skip to main content

 Get-NetIPInterface

-4. On the network interfaces connected to the SAN switch, add IP addresses:
+4. Add IP addresses to the network interfaces connected to the SAN switch:

 New-NetIPAddress -InterfaceAlias "<eth_name_1>" -IPAddress <ip_address_1> -PrefixLength <mask_1> -DefaultGateway <next_hop_1>